Blackjey05/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion - a file that Delete the directory my_first_directory that is in the /tmp directory 10-back - a file that Write a script that changes the working directory to the previous one.
-11-lists -a script that lists all files in long format
+11-lists -a script that lists all files in long format 12-file_type - a script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script.